simply explained

 Frequently asked questions

-Yes, when you’ve taken out Medical Private supplementary insurance.
-The Medical Private supplementary insurance plan gives you a free choice of doctor abroad, too, for example if you want to receive treatment from your family doctor in Germany.
+Yes, if you’ve taken out Medical Private supplementary insurance.
+This plan gives you a free choice of doctor abroad, too, for example if you want to receive treatment from your family doctor in Germany.

 Our money-saving tips will show you how to reduce your premium and healthcare costs.